MOTUS PRIVACY NOTICE

 - Progress on driver safety training/evaluation

 - Data included on vehicle insurance forms that Motus collects, which may include: vehicle information, vehicle serial number, insurance policy number, marital status, gender, date of birth.

 - If your employer participates in the Motus Card program, fueling location and details about purchases made using the Motus Card.

 - If your employer participates in the Motus Card program, data may be provided to our business partners so that a User can register for the Motus Card program.
-This data may include social security number, birthdate, and details about purchases made using the Motus Card.
+This data may include social security number, birthdate, employment-related information, and details about purchases made using the Motus Card.

 - If your employer has so requested and you have completed the consent web form, Motor Vehicle Records (“MVRs”).
 Note that when obtaining these records, Motus only collects MVRs, not credit checks, criminal reports, or personal interviews.